 Email | Personal Website

 BS, Psychology, Yale University

-Stav Atir is a post-doctoral researcher at the CDR.
+Stav Atir is a post-doctoral principal researcher at the CDR.
 She earned her BS in Psychology from Yale University and her PhD in Psychology from Cornell University.
 Her research is in the areas of judgment and decision-making and social cognition, and focuses on the way people think of themselves and others.
 In particular, she is interested in how people can tell what they know and what they don't know (knowledge and meta-knowledge), as well as in issues surrounding gender in professional contexts.